 PMA Application Methods

 A PMA application involves many volumes of material to be submitted to FDA.
 The volumes include device description and intended use, nonclinical and clinical studies, case report forms, manufacturing methods, labeling, etc. In the traditional PMA method, the complete PMA application is submitted to FDA at once.
 This method is generally used if the device has already undergone clinical testing and has been approved in a country with established medical device regulations.
 FDA has established methods of early collaboration with the sponsor allowing devices to brought to market as early as possible.
-These methods include the Modular PMA, Streamlined PMA, and Product Development Protocol and are discussed below.
+These methods include the Modular PMA and the Product Development Protocol and are discussed below.

 In a Modular PMA the complete contents of a PMA are broken down into well-delineated components (or module) and each component is submitted to FDA as soon as the applicant has completed the module, compiling a complete PMA over time.
 The PMA is viewed as a compilation of sections or "modules," such as preclinical, clinical, manufacturing, that together become a complete application.
 This method is recommended for products that are in early stages of clinical study.
 This method is not appropriate when the applicant is very close to being ready to submit a PMA or when the device design is in a state of flux or likely to change.